SpencerPresley/AIChainBuilder/README.md

 This is a simple example of how to use ChainComposer.
 Here I build 2 layer chain where the AI from the first layer takes the first derivative of a function and the second layer AI takes the second derivative of that function.

+Using ChainComposer can be broken down into 4 steps:

+1. Define the output models (the structure you want the LLM to output)
+2. Create the prompts (the system and human messages as strings)
+3. Create the chain layers (the layers of the chain)
+4. Run the chain

 ```python
 from dotenv import load_dotenv
 import os